2400/git-lab/README.md

     git commit -m "Enter a message here" git push
     ```
-    > You may have to enter your GitHub credentials here.
+    > You may have to enter your GitHub credentials (token) here.

 10. Open your browser and go to GitHub.
 Update `README.md` on GitHub by clicking on `README.md` and then clicking on the edit button.
 Add your class information.
 For example, `CS 2400, Section 107`.
 At the bottom add a commit message and commit your changes.